Jeanine Basinger: Legacy

 Basinger has been described as "one of the most important film scholars alive today."
 Among other accomplishments, she is credited with having built Wesleyan's Film Studies program into one of the ten best film schools in the world.
 "A shockingly disproportionate number of Hollywood movers and shakers" are graduates of the program.
 Graduates include Akiva Goldsman, Joss Whedon, Michael Bay, Paul Weitz, Laurence Mark, Paul Schiff, Gary Walkow, Alex Kurtzman, Bruce Eric Kaplan, Toby Emmerich, Nick Meyer, Marc Shmuger, Rick Nicita, Bradley Fuller, Dana Delany, Stephen Schiff, Rodger Grossman, Toni Ross, Bradley Whitford, Sam Wasson, Domenica Cameron-Scorsese, Liz Garcia, Jon Turteltaub, Owen Renfroe, Jeffrey Lane, Ed Decter, Zak Penn, Jeremy Arnold and Miguel Arteta.

-She has appeared in numerous documentaries, and also in a dramatic role in A Better Way to Die (2000).
+She has appeared in numerous documentaries and in a dramatic role in A Better Way to Die (2000).
 In 2006 she participated in Wanderlust, a documentary film on road movies and their effect on American culture.